floriank/blog/content/post/the-steel-industry-file_fdw-and-postgres.md

 _No_ - while this mechanism is interesting, fast and fun to work with (it's also a great debugging tool for CSV inspection when Excel is just a little to intense to use), the solution has to fit the use case.

 In general, you should avoid it, if:

   - you only import once
   - you don't feel comfortable using SQL and have extremely complicated transformations
   - you don't have a stable csv definition
-- you cannot afford to have business logic tied to your database The strategy is worth a shot if:
+  - you cannot afford to have business logic tied to your database

+The strategy is worth a shot if:

   - you need to compare state of several files and the data you have
-- you need it fast (PostgreSQL COPY is pretty fast)
+  - you need it fast (PostgreSQLs `COPY` is pretty fast)
   - You want to offload more to your database server

 # Learnings and a repository
 The main thing to take away for our work at kloeckner.i (and for myself) was that PostgreSQL offers so much that it's almost scary.
 After having run through many iterations of trying out import strategies we finally found something that fits a lot of our use cases.

 If you want to try this and see this strategy in action - I prepared [a repo](https://github.com/floriank/postgres_sync_file_fdw) showing the technique with some test data.
 It runs as two docker containers, so you should be able to use it right away.
 If you have questions, drop me an [email](mailto:schnuffifk+blog@gmail.com) - I'll be glad to help.

 If you completely disagree with all of this, I encourage you to take a look at our [jobs page](https://kloeckner-i.com/jobs).
 We're always looking for smart engineers that can contribute to making the transformation of a whole industry a successful story.

 It's also the best team in the world, not that I might be biased or anything.